angt08/borky-bois-sanctuary/README.md

 >
 #### Post  MVP Objectives:
 - An option to sign up for a newsletter
-- Volunteer page with application from.
+- Volunteer page with application form.
 - Dog api for breed information
 - Short Quiz for those who are wondering what kind of dog breed is suitable for them
 >